gwijthoff/sof_talk/sof_talk.md

 -Herbert Hoover, 1949
 ```

 By the end of the 30s, it became possible to speak of the gadget as a mode of thought or a kind of phrase.
+Public opinion polls were referred to as “social gadgets,” honest debate was understood to be free of any, and The New Deal was depicted as a collection of interlocking gadgets to solve a massive economic crisis.
+Gadget had outgrown its primarily technical heritage, with derivatives beginning to emerge like gadget idea, gadget-minded, and gadgeteer.

-This history of course goes on, leading up to the contemporary connotations of *gadget* as we know it today, but suffice it to say here that
+This history of course goes on, leading up to the contemporary connotations of the word as we know it today -- related to digital media and mobile devices -- but suffice it to say here that

 ![](marlinspike_to_mobile.jpg)

-from halyards to pistons to can-openers to pagers, the wager of my project is that by holding all of these diverse instances together as a set, we will be able to track a distinct evolution in the imaginative space between tools and their users.
+from halyards to pistons to can-openers to walkie-talkies, the wager of this project is that by holding all of these diverse instances together as a set, we will be able to track a distinct evolution in the imaginative space between tools and their users.
+While gadgets are usually passed over in the history of technology as trivial outliers, I argue the contrary throughout my book:  that they represent elemental moments in which we, as users of technology who negotiate a unique and intensely personal *syntax* with our tools, tacitly debate the merits of usefulness and sheer aesthetic pleasure, handmade and industrially produced expedients, consumer desire and cultural production.

 # Overview (w/ slide)

 I thought today it would be best to explore one historically specific context in which a group of people tried to codify and describe the relationship between tools and their affordances, and that's in early twentieth century magazines made for amateur experimenters -- basically companion pieces and community forums for people tinkering with home-brewed radio sets and prototype televisions around 1910.
 These magazines ended up publishing some of the earliest works of modern science fiction -- which was referred to then as "scientifiction" -- and it's the relationship between tinkering and literary form in these publications that I'd like to focus on for the remainder of my talk.
-(6:45)

 # Mumford